29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 6 to 9

-Swamp sunflower does best in a location with full sun and moist, well-drained soil, but it will tolerate a range of growing conditions.
+These North Carolina native plants do best in a location with full sun and moist, well-drained soil, but they will tolerate a range of growing conditions.

 Swamp sunflower can grow into a relatively tall and bushy plant.
 From late summer into early fall, flowers bloom atop tall stems.
 Flowers are bright yellow with large dark brown centers.
 The blooms attract butterflies and other pollinators and also make good cut flowers.